-Education policy decisions are largely made and influenced by people who do not reflect the population of Texas’ K-12 schools or institutions of higher education, the majority of whom are students of color.
+Education policy decisions are largely made and influenced by people who do not reflect the population of Texas’ and Georgia’s K-12 schools or institutions of higher education, the majority of whom are students of color.
 The state-level advocacy community has not adequately provided space to advocates with experience with communities of color and is missing their important expertise.

 State policymakers can make stronger education policy decisions by working with advocates who are connected to impacted communities, particularly people of color.
-IDRA’s fellows will gain real-world advocacy experiences and training during the Texas legislative session, work with coalitions, students and families to craft a community-centered education policy agenda, and join a network of advocates and policy influencers focused on improving racial equity in education policymaking spaces.
+IDRA’s fellows gain real-world advocacy experiences and training during the state’s legislative session, work with coalitions, students and families to craft a community-centered education policy agenda, and join a network of advocates and policy influencers focused on improving racial equity in education policymaking spaces.

 For an analysis of how advocates could have a greater impact on policymaking, read Skin in the Game: The 86th Texas Legislative Session and Advocate Diversity by Morgan Craven, J.D., IDRA’s National Director of Policy, Advocacy and Community Engagement.

 Each Texas legislative session, for example, features debates over bills that target or fail to adequately protect the rights of people of color, immigrants, LGBTQ people and many others.
 Here are a few examples.

 - Senate Bill 1663 attempted to protect Confederate monuments by making it more difficult for them to be removed from the public.

 - Portions of Senate Bill 11 increased funding for school-based police officer programs despite evidence that school policing unfairly targets Black and Latino students for arrests, citations and use of force.